26zl/PleaseTweakWindows/README.md

 ## Status: In Development

 This program is not yet fully stable.
-Current development tasks include:

-- Object-oriented Java refactoring
-- Improved UI for better usability
-- Added verbose output when tweaks are applied
-- Optimizing all tweaks
-- Privacy and security tweaks are under development
+See Issues.

 ## Installation